Close

 October 11, 2024: Two Shots or Four?

-Our firm has set the criteria at two shots for two main reasons.
+Our law firm has set the criteria at two shots for two main reasons.
 First, the science does not definitively establish the minimum number of injections that could trigger meningioma development.
 With such uncertainty, it is safer to err on the side of allowing more women the opportunity to seek justice.

 More importantly, the pivotal study indicates a risk ratio of 5.5, translating to a 450% increase in risk—an alarming figure that far exceeds typical risk increases seen in similar studies.
 Considering this elevated risk, if a woman developed meningioma after just two shots of Depo-Provera and lacks other significant risk factors—such as radiation exposure or rare genetic conditions associated with meningioma—it would be like handing a jury a jigsaw puzzle with only one piece missing.
 The conclusion they will almost certainly draw is that Depo-Provera is the missing piece causing the tumor.